 Drivers must always respond appropriately to construction and maintenance zone signs.
 Failure to do so could result in a serious incident or incur a much higher traffic fine than usual.
-Read more about these issues in the full article.
+Read more about these issues in the full section.

 Road signs by shape and color

 If you want to know what a specific color or shape generally means without exploring the different categories of road sign fully, you will find what you need here.
-It may be useful to print this page so you can refer to it easily when you wish to brush-up on your road sign knowledge.
+It may be useful to print this page so you can refer to it easily when you wish to brush up on your road sign knowledge.

 License renewal road sign test

 Some drivers may be required to pass a second road sign recognition test when renewing their license, to demonstrate that their road sign knowledge is still up-to-scratch.
-Whether this applies to you will depend several factors, including:
+Whether this applies to you will depend on several factors, including:

 - The driver’s license renewal procedure in your state.